freh-g/knowalk/README.md

 # KnowWalk

 Knowalk is an algorithm that produces embeddings out of a knowledge graph.
-The knowledge graph has to be fed to the algorithm in a .csv format and with specific headers i.e.
+The knowledge graph has to be fed to the algorithm in a .csv format without index  and with specific headers i.e.

 - source: id of the source
 - target: id of the target